PageRank Optimization by Edge Selection: PageRank Optimization as a Markov Decision Process

 \subsection{Assumptions}

-First, we will make two assumptions, in order to simplify to presentation, but later, in the main theorem, they will be relaxed. \begin{enumerate} \item[(AD)] {\em Dangling Nodes Assumption}\,: We assume that there is a fixed (not fragile) outgoing edge from each node of the graph.
-This assumption guarantees that there are no dangling nodes and there are no nodes with only fragile links. \item[(AR)] {\em Reachability Assumption}\,: We also assume that for at least one configuration of fragile links we have a unichain process and node $v$ is recurrent, namely, we can reach node $v$ with positive probability from all nodes.
+First, we will make two assumptions, in order to simplify the presentation of the construction, but later, in the main theorem, they will be relaxed. \begin{enumerate} \item[(AD)] {\em Dangling Nodes Assumption}\,: We assume that there is a fixed (not fragile) outgoing edge from each node of the graph.
+This assumption guarantees that there are no dangling nodes as well as there are no nodes with only fragile links (which would be latent dangling nodes). \item[(AR)] {\em Reachability Assumption}\,: We also assume that for at least one configuration of fragile links we have a unichain process and node $v$ is recurrent, namely, we can reach node $v$ with positive probability from all nodes of the graph.
 This assumption is required to have a well-defined PageRank for at least one configuration.
-In our SSP formulation this assumption will be equivalent to assuming that there is at least one {\em proper} policy, which statement can be checked in polynomial time \cite{Bertsekas1996}.
-In case of damping this assumption is automatically satisfied, since then the Markov chain is irreducible, and hence unichain, no matter how we configure the fragile links, which implies that all policies are proper. \end{enumerate}
+In our SSP formulation this assumption will be equivalent to assuming that there is at least one {\em proper} policy.
+In case of damping, this assumption is automatically satisfied, as the Markov chain will be irreducible, and accordingly, unichain.
+On the other hand, irrespective of how we configure fragile links, all policies in the corresponding SSP problem are proper. \end{enumerate}